Bindles/bindles/README.md

 🏆I enjoy competitve coding as well as Leetcode [currently @400 problems] {most done in 2-4 langs}

-🐍I stay fluent with Python by doing leetcode problems in it or tanslating them.
+🐍I stay fluent with Python by doing leetcode problems with it or tanslating them.

+🏃 I started coding and making websites/games at age 12 [Basic/HTML/Javascript/SphereJs/RPGMaker95/2k]

 🔨 I love making powerful oneliners in ruby.